 If you are beginning to shop for an e-scooter, you may be wondering why to use a 24-volt electric scooter motor.
 Some of the very best electric scooters use this type of electric motor, so it can be a good idea to understand the pros and cons of a 24-watt electric scooter motor.

 There are really many variables to consider when purchasing an electric scooter, and not all 24-volt scooters are created equal.
-There is battery efficiency to consider, the amount of power drawn by the electric motor, whether or not you need a brushless motor or brushed motor, the overall weight of the bike, the battery charger, battery life, motor controllers, the efficiency of the power switch, and more.
+There is battery efficiency to consider, the amount of power drawn by the electric motor, whether or not you need a brushless motor or brushed motor, the overall weight of the eScooter, the battery charger, battery life, motor controllers, the efficiency of the power switch, and more.
 With this in mind, here are some general advantages to choosing a 24-volt electric scooter over, say, a 12-volt electric scooter.
+For a comparative look at two models we recommend, check out the HiBoy S2 vs Max.

 24-volt electric scooters tend to cost a bit less than 12-volt scooters.
 Why?
 It all has to do with wiring and power.
 Increasing the voltage of an electrical system causes a reduction in the current needed to operate successfully.
 This means that there will have to be less wiring to consider and an overall decrease in electrical components.
 The end result?
 A less expensive volt motor scooter.